contensis/contensis.github.io/api-src/delivery-api/accessing-entries/dotnet/entries-list-dotnet.md

 *sortFields*
 > Type: SortFields
-> Sort options for specifying the field sort orders and directions.
+> Options for specifying the result ordering.

 ### Remarks